 eBook Publication & Conversion Services

 It is important to be aware that portable reader-compatible publications may not look exactly like your original book or website—especially in the case of graphic-heavy originals.
-The reason for this is that early generation (and we’re still in the early generations!) readers have just as much trouble with graphics as the first web browsers—color support is limited to a few shades of gray, formatting is extremely limited, etc. However, as with the first web browsers, there is a difference between “thrown together” and “well done.”
+The reason for this is that early generation (and we’re still in the early generations!) readers have just as much trouble with graphics as the first web browsers—color support is limited to a few shades of gray, formatting is extremely limited, etc. However, as with the first web browsers, there is a difference between “thrown together” and “well done,” and I aim to get as close as possible!

-It is important to keep the limitations of the various readers in mind when converting a document to digital reader format.
-I check the books I format on several platforms, including Kindle (low-end version), Kindle Fire, Nook Color, Nook Touch, Kindle for PC, and Adobe Digital Editions.
-It is important for anyone doing development to do this and especially important for you, as a publisher, to check your developer’s work!
+It is also critical to keep the limitations of the various readers in mind when converting a document to digital reader format.
+I check the books I format on several platforms, including Kindle (black-and-white versions), Kindle Fire and Kindle Tablet, Nook Color, Nook Touch, iPads, and phone-based applications.
+It is important for anyone doing development to do this, and especially important for you, as a publisher, to check your developer’s work.

 Check out some of the books I’ve formatted…